Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

 This can be seen also in the path diagram, Figure \ref{fig:Path}, where the orbits undergo an inverted kick at both ends of the elongated circle, and only then does entropy undergo an abrupt change.
 It can be seen from the figure that $H_1$ and $S$ are both zero at such a turning point.

-Now, we can understand well why the usual non-equilibrium thermodynamics by Onsager can not be applied to the BZ reaction.
+These results clarify why a purely autonomous Onsager-type gradient description is insufficient to represent the closed oscillatory dynamics of the BZ model.
+The point is not that nonlinear thermodynamic frameworks such as GENERIC are unable to describe oscillations, but that a pure positive metric-gradient flow does not contain the circulating component required for a nontrivial periodic orbit.
 The Onsager theory is formulated near the equilibrium point of the entropy.
 There, the entropy gradient describes the time evolution of the thermodynamic variable as an affinity force, and as time passes, entropy increases while its rate becomes zero.
 In systems far from equilibrium, dynamics are described by entropy gradients plus Nambu dynamics.
 In systems such as the BZ reaction, entropy does not necessarily increase, but rather oscillates between the Hamiltonians $H_1$ and $H_2$.

-Note that oscillations do not occur in all parameter regions.
-In particular, when the parameter relation $ hk_{5}\sim k_{1}A\sim k_{2}\sim k_{4}X\sim k_{5}B\ll k_{3}A$ holds, the BZ reaction exhibits oscillatory behavior.
-As discussed in \ref{secondappendix}, under this condition the system can be approximated by a set of harmonic oscillator Hamiltonians, which provides a clear theoretical basis for the emergence of oscillations.
-Approximating the Hamiltonian and entropy in the case, we get